-The DfE has published to support them with costs associated with COVID-19.
+The DfE has published guidance on the funding available to schools to support them with costs associated with COVID-19.
 This could include support for free school meals where these costs are not covered by the national voucher scheme.
 The additional funding for schools will be available on top of core funding allocations that will be paid as normal to schools for the 2020/21 financial year.

-The Government has who are not attending school during the Easter holidays.
+The Government has confirmed that it will extend financial support to children eligible for free schools meals who are not attending school during the Easter holidays.

 - 6. Should foster carers and kinship carers receive additional payments during school closures?